 For estimating the net greenhouse gas savings 817 g/kWh is the CO2 emission factor used to reflect the average carbon content of fossil fuels for renewable electricity and 409 g/kWh for energy in heating and cooling.
-The estimated GHG savings for transport have not been reported for years 2015-2016 and are estimated by upscaling the figures from previous reports.
+The estimated GHG savings for transport due to use of biofuels and renewable electricity in transport are 52 ktons CO2 in 2018.
 The data is preliminary.